BandLab

-BandLab is a freemium (previously freeware) online digital audio workstation (DAW) tool by BandLab Technologies with social media functions, and distribution functions for creating music collaboratively, sharing it, and selling it.
+BandLab is a freemium (previously freeware) online digital audio workstation (DAW) music tool by BandLab Technologies with social media functions, and distribution functions for creating music collaboratively, sharing it, and selling it.
 It can also be used non-collaboratively.
 It can operate on many different platforms inside a web browser or with a standalone app, available for iOS and Android.
 In January 2023, BandLab had 60 million creators.

 Features

 BandLab is an entry level music production app to create songs in various genres.